Health Tips

 Explore the Diagnosis Methods

 Before considering a hip replacement medical care, it is important to know which type of hip complications you may have.
-Here is a list of some diagnosis and tests which help to know the kind of complication you are facing on the hip joint.
+Here is a list of some diagnoses and tests that help to know the kind of complication you are facing in the hip joint.

 • Hip X-rays.